io-gui/io/readme.md

 ### Observers ###

-Observers are functions that get called when some observed property changes.
+Observers are functions which get called when observed property changes.
 All Io elements have two observers by default.

 First `.changed()` function gets called every time a property changes.
-It multiple properties get changed inside a template, the function will be called only once.
+If multiple properties get changed inside a template, the function will be called only once.
 Second, if you define `[propName]Changed()` function, it will be called when corresponding property changes.

 Also, you can define custom observers inside property configuration object (see example above).